Avzgui/C.C.S/README.md

 ## Requirements

-This project was done with NetBeans IDE, so you should use NetBeans IDE too.
+This project was realized with the NetBeans IDE, so you should also use the NetBeans IDE, to keep the projects' settings.

 link : https://netbeans.org/